Vietnamese National Army: Collins-Ely memorandum

-Both generals acknowledge the size of the new force would be insufficient to protect South Viet Nam against an external aggression, hence ultimate reliance is placed on the Southeast Asia Treaty Organization (Cold War era Asian equivalent to NATO) which France and the United States are members.
+Both generals acknowledged that the size of the new force would be insufficient to protect South Viet Nam from external aggression.
+Hence, ultimate reliance was placed on Southeast Asia Treaty Organization (the Cold War era Asian equivalent to NATO), of which France and the United States were members.

 Notables

 Units

 TDND 5 (a.k.a.
 "5e BAWOUAN") emblem.
 This elite airborne unit fought several battles including Dien Bien Phu.

 Famous units of the VNA are: